 General information about the College's Computing Services can be found at the following website https://it.brasenose.org/.
-The ICT Office also has a Twitter account for service status updates and news releases @ITBrasenose

 General College Facilities & Printing

 JCR members have access to public terminals in library areas (Main, Law and the Cloisters), the JCR common room and a computer room in Frewin Hall (Frewin Annex site) should anyone reside there.
 The credentials used to access these terminals are your SSO (bras) credentials - the same as those to access your email.